sofiatech/.github/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...work
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...to learn
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...cycling
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...me
-- 💬 Ask me about ...
+- 💬 Ask me about ...nothing
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...404
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...I'm no fat
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...whoami
 -->